JuliaRegistries/CompatHelper.jl/README.md

 ### Default precommit hook

-If you do not specify a precommit hook, the default precommit hook (`CompatHelper.update_manifests`) will be run.
-The default precommit hook updates all `Manifest.toml` files in your repository.
+If you do not specify a precommit hook, CompatHelper will run the default precommit hook (`CompatHelper.update_manifests`), which updates all `Manifest.toml` files in your repository.

 ### Examples